Middleware

 Passing Parameters from Middleware to Controller

-Sometimes the controller needs to use data generated in the middleware; in this case, we can add properties to the $request
+Sometimes the controller needs to use data produced in the middleware.
+In that case, we can pass parameters to the controller by adding properties to the $request object.
+For example:

 Middleware